tomasmark79/MarkWareVCMake/README.md

 - Works on Linux 🐧, macOS 🍏, and Windows 🪟
 - Creates standalone executables and libraries
 - Includes modern CMake templates with a built-in debugger
-- Sanitizers implementation via CMake options
+- Sanitizers available by CMake options
 - Compatible with Conan
 - Supports cross-compilation
 - Compatible with SSH and WSL